mehulagg/gitlab/doc/user/project/wiki/index.md

 1. Click **External wiki**.
 1. Unselect **Enable integration**.
 1. Click **Save changes**.
-1. Find the new nav item **External wiki** from the project's left sidebar.

 When you enable this integration, the link to the external wiki does not replace the link to the internal wiki.